 Long Beach, CHP Bungles Their Report, License Reinstated

-Later in the police report for the arrest did not describe our client as speeding, making an unsafe exit from the freeway, coming to an abrupt stop or parking at an unsafe angle.
 It did describe our client’s eyes as red and watery, but he had the flu and officers did not ask him about this.
-It also described “the strong odor of an alcoholic beverage” as coming from the inside of the car, but our client had a very drunk passenger, yet officers never asked anyone about the passenger’s drinking.
+It also described “the strong odor of an alcoholic beverage” as coming from the inside of the car, but our client had a very drunk passenger and officers never asked anyone about the passenger’s drinking.
 Instead, the officer simply attributed the “strong odor” of alcohol (alcohol actually is odorless) to our client entirely.

 Making matters worse, at the scene, the CHP officer had our client provide a breath sample while sitting down, a position making it is much more difficult to breath out deep lung air.
 This violated the manufacturer’s operating procedures.
 The officer also had our client begin the test just fourteen minutes after being pulled over, in violation of section 1219.3 of Title 17 of the California Code, which requires that officers observe the subject continuously for fifteen minutes prior to eliciting a breath sample.
 Sandra Molenda v.
 DMV (2009, 6th App.
 Dist.)
 172 Cal.App.4th 974.

 However, the arresting officer did not sign the bottom of page one of the DS-367, which was to attest that our client was served a copy of the temporary license.
 This was a big deal to the DMV and we pointed it out in our brief.
 On this basis, the DMV reinstated the license without hesitation.

 For more information about DMV Hearings in general and what happens if one loses , click on the following articles:

 - What Is a DMV Hearing for a DUI?

 - I Lost My DMV Hearing for My DUI- Now What?